yousuf7902/yousuf7902/README.md

 - :school: I am a `Student` at International University of Business Agriculture and Technology
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer mainly at `Codeforces` and also doing at `Leetcode`, `Atcoder`.
-- :student: I’m currently learning: `Computer Science` and `Software Engineering`.
+- :student: I’m currently learning: `Computer Science` , `Software Engineering` and also `Full Stack Learner`.
 - :nerd_face: Ready to `learn new things`

 <br>